 It was immediately clear to me that something like this will be in every car from now on.
 You may not need it for 10 years, but at some point there will come a time when you need start-up help yourself or you can give someone else start-up help - and then you are happy to have this device with you.

 Apart from that, it is also a power bank with USB-A and USB-C output.
-Even if you only need them every now and then to "jump-start" your iPhone or iPad, this is useful.
-However, you should be careful not to fully charge your iPad, because with a capacity of 12.800 mAh it could well be that you have a full iPad in an emergency, but unfortunately you cannot drive away because the jump starter power bank is empty.
+Even if you only need it every now and then to “jump start” your iPhone or iPad, this is practical.
+However, you should be careful not to fully charge your iPad, because with a capacity of 12.800 mAh it could well be that you will have a full iPad in an emergency, but unfortunately you will not be able to drive away because the jump-start power bank is empty.